seiyria/soa-autofarm/README.md

 * `--app-kill-threshold` - the number of repeats of the unknown state will kill the app.
 Default: `600`.
 * `--auto-tap-attack` - whether or not to auto tap attack to force melee attacks.
 Default: `false`.
 * `--farm-everything` - farm every MP event (using the Join All feature) or just the specific one you enter into.
 Default: `true`.
-* `--farm-missions` - whether or not to farm missions instead of events.
+* `--farm-story` - whether or not to farm story missions instead of events.
 Default: `false`.
 * `--is-jp` - whether or not you're playing JP.
 Default: `false`.
 * `--host-event` - the particular event to host for in the list.
 For more information on hosting, see the section below.
 Default: `0`.
 * `--host-mission` - the particular mission to host for in the event list.
 For more information on hosting, see the section below.
 Default: `0`.